PFMFind: a system for discovery of peptide homology and function: Conclusion

 \section{Conclusion}

 PFMFind is an efficient, flexible, and extensible framework for similarity search of datasets of short peptide fragments.
 It supports fast similarity search with selectivity and sensitivity specified by PSSMs and associates search results with biological function by using sequence features and annotations.
-We shall describe our use of PFMFind to search for functions associated with short fragments that could have arisen by convergence in another publication.